fixie-ai/ultravox/README.md

 just python    # activate venv and run python just pip       # install a package in the venv using the right pip
 ```

-The `legacy` directory contains some initial experiments.
-We'll pull in the useful parts as we go.